DataDog/documentation/content/guides/anomalies.md

 <img src="/static/images/anomalies/function_menu.png" style="width:225px; border:1px solid #777777"/>

 This will add anomaly detection to your expression, and you should immediately see the preview update to include the grey band.
 The function has two parameters.
-The first parameter is for selecting which algorithm will be used; current there is only one option: `robust`.
+The first parameter is for selecting which algorithm will be used.
 The second parameter is labeled `bounds`, and you can tune this to change the width of the grey band.
 After successfully adding `anomalies`, your editor should show something like this:

 <img src="/static/images/anomalies/final_editor.png" style="width:100%; border:1px solid #777777"/>